Liam Fox (footballer)

-Liam Fox (born 2 February 1984) is a Scottish professional football coach and former player, who was most recently the manager of Dundee United.
+Liam Fox (born 2 February 1984) is a Scottish professional football manager and former player, who currently manages USL Championship club Sporting JAX.

 Fox, who played as a midfielder, began his playing career with Heart of Midlothian, from where he was loaned to Crusaders in Northern Ireland.
 After a spell with Inverness Caledonian Thistle, Fox played for Livingston between 2006 and 2013, making over 200 appearances.
 He then played for Raith Rovers before returning to Hearts as a coach.

 From 2016 to 2017, Fox was head coach of Scottish League Two club Cowdenbeath.
 He rejoined Hearts as a first team coach, and left in September 2020.
 After stints as an assistant manager with Livingston and Dundee United, he was appointed United manager in September 2022.
 He left that position in February 2023.

 Career

 Hearts

 Fox started his career as a youth team player at Heart of Midlothian.
 Having been an unused substitute for the first team once, he was loaned to Northern Ireland club Crusaders in 2004, where he made ten appearances and scored one goal.